open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 In case the MITM attacker has been able to compromise the path between the CDOC2 Client and the user's authentication means (Mobile-ID, Smart-ID) and is able to trick user to sign attacker's submitted hash with the user's authentication key pair, it is possible to attack the CDOC2 system.

-Following authentication means have this potential weakness:
+The following authentication means have this potential weakness:

 1. ID-card when used via PKCS#11 interface
 2. Mobile-ID REST API
 3. Smart-ID RP-API v2

-Following authentication means or APIs do not have this weakness:
+The following authentication means or APIs do not have this weakness:

 1. ID-card when used via web-eID JS interface
 2. Smart-ID RP-API v3 (supported in CDOC2 via the RSASSA-PSS+ACSP_V2 signature verification)